ietf-wg-srv6ops/ietf-wg-srv6ops.github.io/index.md

 The next hybrid SRv6OPS WG session will be at [IETF 123](https://www.ietf.org/meeting/123/) in Madrid.

+📢 **Are you an operator deploying SRv6?
+We’d love to hear from you!**
+Reach out to the [chairs](mailto:srv6ops-chairs@ietf.org) if you’re interested in sharing your operational experience at a SRv6OPS Working Group session.

 ## 📂 Operator Presentations

 | Operator       | Speaker           | 🎥 Video | 📄 Slide |